 What is Delta’s policy on pet acceptance?

-Delta Airlines accepts pets to travel in the passenger cabin, as checked baggage, or shipped separately, as cargo.
+Delta Airlines accepts pets to travel in the passenger cabin, or shipped separately, as cargo.

-What pets are allowed in the passengers cabin and what as checked baggage?
+What pets are allowed in the passenger cabin?

 Delta Airlines accepts dogs, cats, and household birds to travel in the passenger cabin on domestic flights.
 Household birds are accepted only on continental US flights (not accepted on flights to/from Hawaii and US territories).

 On international flights, Delta accepts in the passenger cabin only dogs and cats.

 Effective March 1, 2016, Delta no longer accepts pets as checked baggage with the following exceptions:

 - Pets for active members of the US military and the Foreign Service of the State Department and their spouses with active transfer orders.

 - Service animals that comply with federal regulations including proper documentation.